gitKrystan/2025-emberfest/slides.md

 * Here' we're looking at the real TodoProvider component used by our Enterprise Edition Todo App.
 * It uses WarpDrive's Paginate component.

-Just like the Request component, Paginate declaratively handles request state, including, loading, error, and success states.
+Just like the Request component, Paginate declaratively handles request states including loading, error, and success states.

 And when cached responses for your requests are invalidated, the component automatically re-renders with fresh data.

-* In addition
+In addition

 On success, you can choose to display all loaded data or just the current page.
 In our case we're only displaying the current page.